 You’ll love these rich, protein packed, ONE BOWL keto & gluten-free chocolate cupcakes!
-And specially this peanut butter and whey protein frosting, that gets deliciously chewy like caramel toffee.
-The best part: they have only 1.5 net carbs a pop!
+The peanut butter and whey protein frosting is deliciously chewy like caramel toffee.
+And the best part: they have only 1.5 net carbs a pop!

 The best high protein keto cupcakes